visgl/deck.gl/bindings/pydeck/docs/index.rst

 `pydeck in Jupyter <jupyter.html>`__
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Uniquely integrated with the Jupyter ecosystem, pydeck supports having interactions in a visualization communicate back to the Jupyter kernel.
+Uniquely integrated with the Jupyter ecosystem, pydeck supports interactions in a visualization that communicate with the Jupyter kernel.
 Read more about usage in Jupyter `here <jupyter.html>`__.

 .. figure:: https://i.imgur.com/qenLNEf.gif